Ycastillo2003/Managing-Users-access-and-group-policies-with-active-directory./README.md

 ![image](https://github.com/user-attachments/assets/a25efc35-9fcc-4057-a1c1-fdc42bd4d398)

-- Creating employees and admin organizational groups and adding a admin user.
+- Creating employees and admin organizational groups and adding a admin a user (Jane Doe).